CrypticDG/DjangoCareerShiftersWebsite/README.md

 ### It is common to get a BSOD, blue screen if not setup properly with your anti virus,
 ### as you are running linux/ubuntu on your windows Machine.

 # *HAVE FUN, AND ENJOY THE APP!!!!
-And recerating it and running it!
+And recerating and running it!